RubixML/Credit/README.md

 ```

 ### Embedding the Dataset
-Lastly, pass the dataset to the `embed()` method on the [Embedder](https://docs.rubixml.com/en/latest/embedders/api.html) instance to return an array of samples in two dimensions.
+Pass the dataset to the `embed()` method on the [Embedder](https://docs.rubixml.com/en/latest/embedders/api.html) instance to return an array of embedded samples.

 ```php
 $embedding = $embedder->embed($dataset);
 ```

-Here is an example of what a typical embedding looks like plotted in 2 dimensions.
-As you can see, the distances in high dimensions are preserved in the embedding.
+Here is an example of what a typical 2-dimensional embedding looks like when plotted.

 ![t-SNE Embedding](https://raw.githubusercontent.com/RubixML/Credit/master/docs/images/embedding.svg?sanitize=true)

 > **Note**: Due to the stochastic nature of the t-SNE algorithm, every embedding will look a little different from the last.
 The important information is contained in the overall *structure* of the data.

 ### Next Steps
-Congratualtions on completing the tutorial!
+Congratulations on completing the tutorial!
 The Logistic Regression estimator we just trained is able to achieve the same results as in the original paper, however, there are other estimators in Rubix ML to choose from that may perform better.
 Consider the same problem using an ensemble method such as [AdaBoost](https://docs.rubixml.com/en/latest/classifiers/adaboost.html) or [Random Forest](https://docs.rubixml.com/en/latest/classifiers/random-forest.html) as a next step.

 ## Slide Deck
 You can refer to the [slide deck](https://docs.google.com/presentation/d/1ZteG0Rf3siS_o-8x2r2AWw95ntcCggmmEHUfwQiuCnk/edit?usp=sharing) that accompanies this example project if you need extra help or a more in depth look at the math behind Logistic Regression, Gradient Descent, and the Cross Entropy cost function.